-NRS 207.290 is the Nevada law prohibiting sports bribery.
-This is offering or accepting compensation in exchange for influencing the outcome of a sporting event.
-A defendant can be convicted even if the person being bribed refuses or the game does not go as planned.
-A category C felony, sports bribery carries one to five years in prison and up to a $10,000 fine.
+NRS 207.290 is the Nevada law that prohibits sports bribery.
+This is defined as offering or accepting compensation in exchange for influencing the outcome of a sporting event.
+A defendant can be convicted even if the person being bribed fails to comply with the terms of the bribe, or the game does not go as planned.
+As a category C felony, sports bribery carries one to five years in prison and up to a $10,000 fine.

 With Las Vegas being a sports gambling Mecca, Nevada courts inevitably see many “sports bribery” cases where a player or umpire is offered or asks for money in exchange for “fixing” the final score.
 Unlike commercial bribery which is only a misdemeanor, sports bribery results in much heftier penalties.

 The legal definition of sports bribery in Las Vegas, Nevada, is when someone offers, gives, accepts, or asks for any compensation with the intention that a player, referee, or other official of a sporting event will either: